jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> <b>Some chicken scratch we put together during the design cycle on the first day of the competition.</b>
+> Some chicken scratch we put together during the design cycle on the first day of the competition.

 With the theme of LD57 announced to be "Depths" to kick off the game jam, the team decided to create a whole universe called <i>Pipe World</i> for our game which we ended up titling, <i>“Is it Wrong to Try to Lay Pipe in a Dungeon?”</i>